 Iskender Kebab is an incredibly delicious and rich dish packed with flavors.
 Loads of meat, pide bread, tomato sauce and yogurt are all on the same plate.
 It does take a bit of time, patience, and effort, but it is worth every second!

-If you’ve ever been to a Turkish food restaurant, there’s no doubt that you’ve come across this delicious dish!
-Iskender kebab, which is like the advanced version of Classic Doner Kebab Recipe, is an extremely popular dish in Turkey, especially in the city of Bursa.
+If you’ve ever been to a Turkish food restaurant, there’s no doubt that you’ve come across delicious Turkish kebabs!
+Iskender kebab, which is like the advanced version of Classic Doner Kebab Recipe, is one of these kebabs.
+It is so famous in Turkey, especially in the city of Bursa.

 - What Is Iskender Kebap?